 Two NYU faculty members from Washington Square were recently denied visas to enable them to teach at NYU Abu Dhabi during the 2017-18 academic year.
 This has understandably raised a series of questions, and the University wanted to provide some details on how it handles immigration challenges that arise as faculty, students, administrators, and staff travel across the global network.
-NYU’s reports on mobility across its global network for each of the past two academic years, which were submitted to the Faculty Committee on NYU’s Global Network, are also available online.
-The next report will be available this spring.
+NYU’s reports on mobility across its global network for each of the past three academic years, which were submitted to the Faculty Committee on NYU’s Global Network, are also available online.

 What is the University’s philosophy on global mobility?